 One of the COVID-19 email scams going around is an email from the “HR Department” of the recipient’s company with a “new company policy” to read.

 Check with the sender by phone or in person (not by email) to confirm the legitimacy of an email you receive from someone you know but that is unexpected.

 Report the Email

-If you’ve received the email on your work account, follow your company procedures for reporting the phishing email to them or your IT provider.
+If you’ve received the email on your work account, follow your company procedures for reporting the email to them or your IT provider.